paulinechin/resendPC/readme.md

 ```

 ## Prepare .ts file
-Node,js SDK automatically created a file called index.ts.
+Nod.js SDK automatically created a file called index.ts.
 We update this with the new react email template and adjust To and From emails.

 ### Import react email template
 ```